By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Shift work can alter your sleep cycle.
 Some people can adjust while others never seem to.
 If you work when others sleep and sleep when others are up you will need to look for ways to accommodate that schedule.
-Some of this will be environmental things like darkness and consistency.
+Some of these will be environmental things like darkness and consistency.

-If you find that stress, anxiety or trauma is impacting your ability to sleep, consider counseling or other help in reducing that stress.
+If you find that stress, anxiety, or trauma is impacting your ability to sleep, consider counseling or other help in reducing that stress.
 Mindfulness or meditation training can help.

 Those are some thoughts on developing good sleep skills.
 Have you found any other things that improve your ability to sleep?

 You might want to take a look at other posts on: